swkWien/sessions/2023/cr20231104_gdrc/README.md

 Thank you for registering for the Global Day of Code Retreat.
 Upon your arrival, the organizer will take your registration and your registration fee of 10€ will be refunded.
 If you do not attend, we will keep the fee.

 ## Eventbrite questions
-* Have you participated in a coding dojo or code retreat before?
+* Have you participated in a Coding Dojo or Coderetreat before?
 * Which programming languages are you familiar with?
 * How did you find out about us?
-* Will you join for breakfast?
+* Will you join us for breakfast?
-* Will you join for dinner?
+* Will you join us for dinner?

 ## Tweets